There are two competing views about freedom.

 I was a soloprener for the first 10 years of my business and I loved it!
 Yes, I had to show up to do the work or I didn’t get paid.
 But it was on my terms.
 I set my own schedule.
 I (mostly) did things I wanted to be doing.
 I got to work with some amazing clients.

-Beats a job any day imo!
+Beats a job any day in my opinion!

 I shifted to a leveraged business model in 2009 and had to learn (the hard way) how to shift my role in the company.
 How to get the right support and structure in place so I could do LESS of certain things and MORE of others.
 How to become a CEO.